jlperona/jlperona-github-io/README.md

 ## Theme

 I use [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/).
-The website that I've based mine off of, [Aakash Prabhu's personal website](http://aakprabhu.com/), uses [Academic Pages](https://github.com/academicpages/academicpages.github.io).
+The website that I've based mine off of, [Aakash Prabhu's personal website](http://aakprabhu.com/), uses [Academic Pages](https://github.com/academicpages/academicpages.github.io), which is a fork of Minimal Mistakes.
 I'm no longer an academic and don't really need the extra features for Markdown generation.

 ## Acknowledgments